 “Go to the Coker Arboretum.
 Get your photo taken at the Old Well—but don’t drink the water!”

-—Lois Boynton, professor
+—Lois Boynton, professor of journalism

 “I like Yogurt Pump.
 It’s like this secret little nook that you have to know about to find.
 The flavors rotate regularly, so I always sample several before committing!”